-- (a) Development must achieve and satisfy the outcomes expressed in the character statement and supporting principles. - (b) Recognise the role of Railway Square as the western and southern gateway to Central Sydney. - (c) Reinforce the significance of the existing heritage fabric and complement it with high quality contemporary fabric and contribute to the layers of meanings and content of the locality. - (d) Maintain a high level of daylight access to Railway Square and its associated open spaces by restricting building height.

-- (e) Maintain and enhance the visual prominence and landmark significance of the clock tower of Central Railway Station in the views and vistas from various points, particularly along Broadway and George Street, when approaching or departing the city. - (f) New development is to maintain and enhance vistas to Central Railway station. - (g) Reinforce the urban character and scale of Railway Square by requiring new buildings surrounding the Square to: - i. be built to the street alignment; - ii. have street frontage heights consistent with the prevailing form of buildings adjacent to this Special Character Area; and - iii. have building setbacks above the street frontage heights. - (h) Rnsure that any development associated with the important public transport interchange provided at Railway Square is consistent with enhancement of the public domain of Railway Square. - (i) Conserve and enhance the heritage significance and character of the nineteenth and twentieth century public and commercial buildings and their settings. - (j) Enhance the pedestrian amenity of Railway Square and environs.
+- (a) Development must achieve and satisfy the outcomes expressed in the locality statement and supporting general objectives for special character areas, in addition to the principles below. - (b) Recognise the role of Central Railway Station as the hub of public transports of Sydney and Railway Square as the western and southern gateway to Central Sydney. - (c) Conserve existing heritage buildings including their fabric and features.
+The heritage buildings represent the historic layers and substance of the local area and they are the character defining elements of the special character area.
+Developments on heritage sites or adjacent to heritage sites must complement heritage buildings with high quality contemporary building form and design. - (d) Maintain a high level of daylight access to Railway Square, Belmore Park and other open spaces associated with Central Station. - (e) Maintain and enhance the visual prominence and landmark significance of the clock tower and the terminus building of Central Railway Station in the views and vistas from surrounding streets, particularly along Broadway, George and Pitt Streets. - (f) New development is to maintain and enhance vistas to and from Central Railway Station, including those from its concourse. - (g) Reinforce the urban character and scale of the Special Character Area by requiring new buildings surrounding the station and square to: - i. be built to the street alignment; - ii. have street frontage heights consistent with the prevailing form of buildings adjacent to this Special Character Area; - iii. adopting complimentary building form and solid high quality building materials; and - iv. have building setbacks above the street frontage height. - (h) Ensure that any development associated with the important public transport interchange provided at Central Station and Railway Square is consistent with enhancement of the public domain of the area.
+The existing parkland and open spaces are to be conserved; - Conserve and enhance the character of the area by encouraging the retention and reuse of existing nineteenth and early twentieth century commercial buildings; - Enhance the pedestrian amenity of Central Railway Station and Square and environs. - (k) Maintain the visual connections of Central Station complex with the surrounding heritage buildings and with Haymarket Special character area.